clicon/clixon-docs/xml.rst

 The tree is sorted using a "multi-layered" approach:

 1. XML type: attributes come before elements and bodies.
 2. Yang nodename: XML nodes with same nodename are adjacent and follow the order they are given in the Yang specification.
+If XML nodes belong to different modules, they follow the order they were loaded into the system.
 3. Sorting lists and leaf-lists.
 There are two variants:

   a) Ordered-by-system: This is the default.
 Elements are sorted according to key value.
 Key value comparison is typed: if the key type is string, strcmp is used, if the key value is an integer, integer `<>=` is used, etc.